rjain-pivotal/spring-boot-workshop/README.md

         Getting services from marketplace in org pivotal / space development as instructor...
         OK

         service          plans                     description
-        app-autoscaler                standard                  Scales bound applications in response to load (beta) p-circuit-breaker-dashboard   standard                  Circuit Breaker Dashboard for Spring Cloud Applications p-config-server               standard                  Config Server for Spring Cloud Applications p-mysql                       100mb                     MySQL databases on demand
-        p-rabbitmq                    standard                  RabbitMQ is a robust and scalable high-performance multi-protocol messaging broker. p-redis                       shared-vm, dedicated-vm   Redis service to provide a key-value store p-service-registry            standard                  Service Registry for Spring Cloud Applications
+        app-autoscaler   standard                  Scales bound applications in response to load p-rabbitmq       standard                  RabbitMQ is a robust and scalable high-performance multi-protocol messaging broker. p-redis          shared-vm, dedicated-vm   Redis service to provide pre-provisioned instances configured as a datastore, running on a shared or dedicated VM. p.mysql          db-small, db-medium       Dedicated instances of MySQL p.redis          cache-small               Redis service to provide on-demand dedicated instances configured as a cache.

         TIP:  Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.

-    Notice that there is a Redis service we can use.
-It is called "p-redis" and there are two plans: dedicated-vm and shared-vm.
+    Notice that there are two Redis service we can use.
+The p-redis is a pre-provisioned redis and the p.redis in On Demand Redis.
+If you use the p-redis, use the shared-vm plan.
+If you use "p.redis" use the plan: cache-small

-8. Create a Redis service using the shared-vm plan
+8. Create a Redis service using the cache-small plan

         $ cf create-service p-redis shared-vm SpringPersonRedis

+        ----- OR ------
+        $ cf create-service p.redis cache-small SpringPersonRedis
         OK

 9. Bind the application to this service